• Home

 If you consistently eat more than 50 grams a day of fructose, you can overwhelm your liver.
 According to PubMed Central, this could lead to non-alcoholic fatty liver disease and other health problems.

-Insulin Resistance/Type 2 Diabetes
+Sugar, Insulin Resistance, and Type 2 Diabetes

 When you eat sugar, your pancreas produces insulin which helps your body break down the glucose molecules.
 Some glucose molecules travel to the liver and convert into glycogen.
 The rest are absorbed by the cells in your body to help your blood glucose go down.
 Some glucose molecules will go to muscle cells and be used as energy.
 (Wikipedia) However, if there are excess molecules, they will be stored in cells as fat.